 Capsaicin has the ability to unmask cancerous tumors

-Cancerous tumors are surrounded by a sticky protein substance known as fibrin.
-This is a coating that protects the tumors from the defensive mechanisms of the immune system which basically allows tumors to hide in plain sight.
-Hot peppers and other similarly “hot” substances such as ginger, horseradish, white onions, and garlic have the ability to dissolve this protein layer and make the tumors visible to the immune system.
+If we can break down this protein layer it will allow the immune system to recognize the cancerous cells.
+Hot peppers and other similarly “hot” substances such as ginger, horseradish, white onions, and garlic have the ability to dissolve this layer and make the tumors visible to the immune system.

 Scientists at Nottingham University have found that capsaicin has the ability to trigger cancer cell death.